Tryout (theatre)

-A tryout is the staging of performances of a theatrical production (i.e., a play or musical) at an out-of-town venue for evaluation and possible revision before the production premieres on Broadway or the West End (i.e., the highest level of live theater in the English-speaking world).
+A tryout is the staging of performances of a theatrical production (i.e., a play or musical) at an out-of-town venue for evaluation and possible revision before the production premieres on Broadway or in the West End (i.e., the highest level of live theater in the English-speaking world).
 A tryout is similar to a workshop production in that the point is to identify and eliminate embarrassing flaws before the production is put on before highly demanding New York or London audiences.

-Unlike a workshop, a tryout is usually much more developed, less rough, and close to the intended final product.
-If a tryout goes well and irons out the last few bugs, then that assures the project's investors of its eventual success—namely, when the production debuts on Broadway or the West End, it will already be fully polished and more likely to receive favorable reviews and play to sold-out houses for several years, so they can recoup their investment.
+Unlike a workshop, a tryout is usually much more developed, less rough, and closer to the intended final product.
+If a tryout goes well and irons out the last few bugs, then that assures the project's investors of its eventual success on Broadway or in the West End, it will already be polished, more likely to receive favorable reviews and play to strong houses for a long run, so they can recoup their investment.
 Conversely, tryouts enable theatrical audiences in less prestigious markets to preview potential future hits and get bragging rights that they saw those works first.

 Popular tryout locations

+Some regional theaters and off-Broadway theatres have been particularly successful in sending shows, including eventual Tony Award winners to Broadway.
+U.S. cities where successful tryouts led to Broadway productions include: